-In addition to the Boston Whaler® Limited Warranty for your boat, each component and/or system on your boat has its own warranty that will be found with the specific information and manual for that component.
-The manuals are included with your Owner's Manual Packet.
-Locate and read the individual warranties, then keep them together for easy future reference.
+In addition to the Boston Whaler[®] Limited Warranty, each component and/or system on your boat has its own warranty that can be found with the specific information and manual for that component.
+These are included with your owner's information packet.
+Please locate, read, and retain the individual warranties.